DicksenT/neurabox-v0.1/README.md

 - What policies would you actually enforce?
 - Is network-disabled Docker enough, or do you need hardware-level isolation?
 - What’s missing before you’d use this on a real project?

-## License

-Source available for evaluation.
-Full license to be determined.